Lasting Power of Attorney

 - Consenting to sex

 Once your Health and Welfare LPA has been registered.
-Attorney(s) can only make decisions for you once you lack the mental capacity to make your own decisions under the Mental Capacity Act.
+Your Attorney(s) can only make decisions for you once you lack the mental capacity to make your own decisions under the Mental Capacity Act.

-The people involved in a Lasting Power of Attorney?
+The people involved in an LPA